-Are You Running in Blind?
+Are You Running into New Solutions Blind?

 One of the biggest mistakes that any organization can make where their technology is concerned is to start making changes without having any strategy to support their actions.
-As can be easily seen from an outside perspective, this lack of planning has the tendency to create inflated costs with little return on the investment.
+As can be easily seen from an outside perspective, this lack of planning has the tendency to create inflated costs with little return on investment.

 When you are planning for improvements to your technology, you need to have some kind of strategy in place to avoid these costs.
 Without taking the time to create this strategy, you’re apt to add unnecessary technology that – as mentioned – will pointlessly inflate costs.
 It is also important that you remember that improving your business’ technology solutions needs to be an ongoing process, so part of your strategy needs to prioritize certain improvements over others.